Hi there! I have to admit, this post is going to be a bit different than one of my typical pregnancy posts!

 After I figure out which patient I have, I go and find the off-going nurse to receive report!

 We usually try and give report in the room but depending on the situation sometimes it’s better to do report outside of the room.
 It all depends, and I usually always ask the off-going nurse what she thinks.
-In-room report is usually better because the patients is involved, and she can chime-in if there is something we’ve overlooked during her report.
+In-room report is usually better because the patient is involved, and she can chime-in if there is something we’ve overlooked during her report.

 Out-of-room report is sometimes better though if the patient is resting, and we don’t want to bother her with talking!

 What do I learn during report?

 During report, I learn about the patient’s medical history, what brought her to the hospital, what she wants during her birth (things that may be on a birth plan), her current state, and what’s about to happen next (if the provider is going to come and check on her, or if I need to do anything right now).